 Washington NPs may diagnose and treat patients without physician oversight.
 They can also prescribe Schedule V controlled substances and certain other medications.

 Wyoming NPs have FPA, and the licensure guidelines in this state are among the most lenient in the nation.
-Both Wyoming and Idaho, two neighboring and largely rural states, have passed (APN) compact legislation.
-According to the Advance Healthcare Network, this enables NPs with licensure in one state to practice in another, making it easier for NPs to practice their specialties.
+Both Wyoming and Idaho, two neighboring and largely rural states, have passed APN compact legislation.
+This enables NPs with licensure in one state to practice in another, making it easier for NPs to practice their specialties.

-As more and more doctors choose to pursue lucrative specialties rather than family medicine or primary care, the demand for NPs with FPA continues to increase rapidly.
-Experienced NPs in states that offer the most practice autonomy may pursue rewarding careers and become valuable members of the health care system.
+As more doctors choose to pursue lucrative specialties rather than family medicine or primary care, the demand for NPs with FPA continues to increase rapidly.
+Experienced NPs in states that offer the most practice autonomy may pursue rewarding careers and become valuable members of the healthcare system.